We have an extensive range of large format and small format machinery across all of the Blockfoil sites.

 Blockfoil is serious about the growing concerns with protecting the environment.

-The Blockfoil Group is proud to hold ISO 14001 certification for all three of their trade foiling sites.
+The Blockfoil Group is proud to hold ISO 14001 certification for all trade foiling sites.

 ISO 14001 is a worldwide agreed standard that sets out the requirements for an environmental management system (EMS).
 It helps companies improve their environmental performance through efficient use of resources and reduction of waste.